-MCTC holds orientation sessions for new students so you can learn useful information and connect with the MCTC community and learn more about earning your degree.
+MCTC holds orientation to help you connect with the MCTC community and learn more about earning your degree.
 It is at orientation that you will meet with your academic advisor to create a plan and register for your first semester of classes.

 During a new student orientation, you will start in a general session with orientation staff and then, break into small groups with your assigned advisor.
 In your small group, you will learn about your program, as well as register for your first semester of coursework.

 Through participation in orientation, we also hope you build connections and a sense of belonging at MCTC.
 The College offers a number of resources and student life opportunities for you to work as part of a team, build leadership skills and have fun.

 During a transfer student orientation, you will work with your academic advisor to review the courses you have taken previously, to build a schedule for your major.
 You will learn about your program, as well as register for your first semester of coursework.
 As a transfer student, if you don't need help from your advisor with registration, you can choose to fill out the Transfer Orientation Worksheet instead of attending orientation.If you prefer an in-person orientation we invite you to sign up and attend an orientation session.